-Figure 20 and Figure 21 show the input and output timing requirements for the D/A CONVERT signal.
+The following figures show the input and output timing requirements for the D/A CONVERT signal.

+Figure 19.
+D/A CONVERT input signal timing

 Figure 20.
-D/A CONVERT Input Signal Timing

-Figure 21.
-D/A CONVERT Output Signal Timing
+D/A CONVERT output signal timing

-D/A EXTERNAL TIME BASE signal
+D/A EXTERNAL TIMEBASE signal

 The D/A EXTERNAL TIME BASE signal can serve as the source for the on-board DAC pacer circuit rather than using the internal time base.
 Any AUXIN pin can be set programmatically as the source for this signal.
 The polarity is programmable.